azizarizaldi/simple-web-for-hacktoberfest/README.md

 country: your contry
 ---
 ```

-### 3. Create a new folder with the name `project` in the participant folder/YOUR USER NAME/
+### 3. Create a new folder with the name `project` in the participant folder/YOUR-USERNAME/
-Add a folder `participants/YOUR-USERNAME/project`.
+- Add a folder `participants/YOUR-USERNAME/project`.
+- Upload the code and explain what code you created in the readme.md file, including application/web screenshots.

 ### 4. Create / Upload your code in folder `project`
-Upload the code and explain what code you created in the readme.md file, including application/web screenshots.

 ## simple-web-for-hacktoberfest
 This repository is used to collect simple web applications.